jdevfullstack-tutorials/code-testing/README.md

 components or functions that
 I feel I really need to focus on.

-This only means, a developer
-should not find it difficult to write unit and integration tests, if he/she finds it difficult,
+This only means that a developer should not find it difficult to write unit and integration tests, if he/she finds it difficult,